ingenious/async-methods/README.md

-# async-methods
+# async-methods (AM)
-Efficiecy wrapper for chaining async- and sync- processes using generators
+## Efficiecy wrapper for chaining async- and sync- processes using generators